How to buy a car

-Find out what to look for when buying a car and compare finance options now.
+Find out what to look for, think about and consider when buying a car in Australia

 A car is likely to be one of the most expensive purchases you ever make, so it pays to make sure you get it right.